-The Doors Open concept is a simple one: buildings of architectural and historical significance, many of which are not normally open to the public, open their doors to visitors for a day or a weekend.
+The Doors Open concept is a simple one: buildings and sites of architectural and/or historical significance, many of which are not normally open to the public, open their doors to visitors for a day or a weekend.
 Many provide guided tours, special exhibits, displays or performances.
 In all cases, it is absolutely FREE.

-The National Trust for Canada is bringing Doors Open Canada to Canadians.
-Our primary role in overseeing a Doors Open Canada program will be an inspirational and promotional one focusing on the principles of access, awareness and advocacy.
-Municipal councils and civic societies then take the lead and invite other local voluntary organizations and owners to join them.
-We will work to ensure a high profile for the events by providing accurate and timely details on the Web site.
+The National Trust for Canada introduced Doors Open Canada in 2002.
+Our primary role is an inspirational and promotional one focusing on the principles of access, awareness and advocacy.
+Municipal councils and civic organizations then take the lead and invite other local voluntary organizations and owners to join them.

 By registering your event with Doors Open Canada, an information kit will be made available to organizers providing valuable information on such topics as :